m3data/Ministry-of-Futility-Game/Plot.md

 Choices:
 - Enter the lobby: Lobby; increaseWisdom
+- Turn back and leave: None; quitGame

 ## Lobby
 title: ;The lobby of the Ministry of Futility;
 location: ;Ministry Lobby;
-scene description: ;You now stand in the lobby, surrounded by the oppressive atmosphere of bureaucracy.
-The reception desk is ahead, and corridors lead off in different directions.;
+scene description: ;You stand in the lobby, feeling increasingly uneasy.
+The reception desk is ahead.;
 context: ;You slowly move toward the bored-looking receptionist that is sitting behind a desk, barely acknowledging your presence.
-There are three corridors leading off in different directions, each labeled with a sign.;
+There are corridors leading off in different directions, each labeled with a sign.;

 Choices:
 - Approach the receptionist: Reception